brengall99/personal_finance_tracker/README.md

 # Personal Finance Tracker

-Note: All information in the file is for example purposes only!
+Note: All financial information in the file is purely for demonstrational purposes only!

 ## Description
 A personal finance tracker that only requires 4 inputs for a purchase (Date, Description (optional), Tag, and Price) which then runs a range of analytics for monthly data.